prayogaea/installation/Google-Chrome/README.md

 # Google Chrome Installation

-### Install Chrome on Ubuntu, Debian, dan Linux Mint
+### Install Chrome on Ubuntu, Debian, Kali Linux, and Linux Mint
-Open a terminal and use the following command to install Google Chrome on Debian-based Linux distributions, such as Ubuntu, Debian, Kali, and Linux Mint.
+Open a terminal and use the following command to install Google Chrome on Debian-based Linux distributions, such as Ubuntu, Debian, Kali Linux, and Linux Mint.

 - Installation
 ```bash